arturivan/cloudnative/README.md

 # Overview

 I deployed a microservices-based store application to my local Kubernetes cluster.
-The application consists of:
+The application consists of four services according the quickstart template:

 - Storefront: Web application for customers to view products and place orders.
 - Product Service: Provides product information.